elias-at-chalmers/mop-lecture_notes-mirror/lecture03_assembly2.md

 ```

 ## Function Calls
-Most high-level languages have the concept of *function calls*.
+Most high-level languages have the concept of *functions* (sometimes called *subroutines*).
 A function takes a number of parameters and returns a value.
-The assembly language does *not* have function calls built into the language, but even when writing pure assembly, we still want to divide code into functions.
+The assembly language does *not* have function calls built into the language but even when writing pure assembly we often want to divide code into functions.
 Additionally, we want to be able to mix languages.
 Sometimes we want to write a function in assembly, and call it from our C code, or vice versa.
 For that to work, it is important that we, as assembly programmers, follow exactly the same rules as the C compiler does.

 Therefore, there are several *conventions* (described by the ABI) that define how function calls should be done.
 Let us consider a simple function that takes two parameters and returns the smallest: